-Now the NBC Universal-owned site is looking to channel the energies of several of its vociferous users, while also discovering new voices outside the iVillage community—ultimately to place them front and center on the site as part of a new content initiative.
+Now, the NBC Universal-owned site seeks to channel the energies of its outspoken users — and discover new voices — with the long-term goal being to place them front and center as part of a new content initiative.

-“This is an extension of what already happens on iVillage but [it’s being structured] in a more formal way,” explained iVillage’s evp Jodi Kahn.
-“We wanted to really craft a program that brings women's voices forward as part of formal editorial product.”
+“This is an extension of what already happens on iVillage, but [it’s being structured] in a more formal way,” explained iVillage evp Jodi Kahn.
+“We wanted to really craft a program that brings women’s voices forward as part of formal editorial product.

 “And this is not just iVillage users,” Kahn added.
 “We want to bring in more voices, recognizing that women are so influential in their communities.
 This is going to be a franchise for us.”

 To find iVillage’s sharpest and most vocal users, iVillage has lined up Today Show’s Natalie Morales, MSNBC’s Contessa Brewer, LXTV’s Jane Hanson and iVillage chief correspondent Kelly Wallace to serve as judges in the search.
 Between now and Aug.
-30, interested users can log onto iVillage.com and submit both a photo and a 150-word essay explaining why this opportunity is essential to them and their community.
+30, interested users can log on to iVillage and submit both a photo and a 150-word essay explaining why this opportunity is essential to them and their community.

 “These women are stars in their community,” said Kahn.
 “We want to really promote their point of view.”